Brian Dooher

 Brian Dooher is an Irish former Gaelic footballer who was a member the senior Tyrone county team between 1995 and 2011.
-He co-managed the Tyrone senior football team alongside Feargal Logan, succeeding Mickey Harte from 2020 until he stepped down from the role in August 2024, following a run of poor results.
+He co-managed the Tyrone senior football team alongside Feargal Logan, succeeding Mickey Harte from 2020 until he stepped down from the role in August 2024, winning the All-Ireland with Tyrone in 2021.

 He won three All-Ireland Senior Football Championship medals, five Ulster Senior Football Championship and two National League titles with the county.
 He has also won three All Star Awards, and six Ulster All-Stars - the joint leader with Kieran McGeeney and Steven McDonnell.

 Dooher played his club football for Clann na nGael.

 Dooher was renowned for his hardworking playing style, often doing the gritty, unfashionable work, like picking up the ball in defence, to feed the forward players.
 He was also an accurate point scorer.
 Although he usually started in the half-forward line, his roaming nature meant he was rarely ever stationed there for very long.
 His contributions to the game did not go unnoticed by his teammates, as Seán Cavanagh remarked in 2003 how "I wouldn't be able to [play to my strengths] without Brian's workrate."
 In the same article, the Irish Examiner said, "it would be no exaggeration to call him the hardest working footballer in Ireland."
-He is a father to Shea Dooher & Jack Dooher.
+He is a father to Conor, Shay, Jack & Mia Dooher.